-- Avoid traveling alone at night.
+- Don't display expensive jewelry or carry large amounts of cash. - Avoid traveling alone at night.
 Instead, travel in pairs. - Avoid dark, vacant, or deserted areas; use well-lit, regularly traveled pathways.
 Runners, walkers, or joggers should face traffic.
 If you're out after dark, use extra precautions: stay in pairs, travel well-lit areas, and wear reflective clothing or tape. - Always let someone know where you are going and when you will return. - Be alert and aware of your surroundings at all times.
 Walk purposefully and confidently.
-Keep moving. - Do not hitchhike or accept rides from casual acquaintances. - When walking to your residence or vehicle, keep your keys in hand. - When a private vehicle or taxi drops you off at your residence, ask the driver to wait until you get inside. - If you are threatened by an approaching vehicle, run in the opposite direction.
-The vehicle will have to turn around to follow you.
+Keep moving.

-- If you think you're being followed or feel threatened, increase your pace and move away from the threat; join any group of people nearby; cross the street, and, if necessary, keep crossing back and forth.
+- Do not hitchhike or accept rides from casual acquaintances. - When walking to your residence or vehicle, keep your keys in hand. - When a private vehicle or taxi drops you off at your residence, ask the driver to wait until you get inside. - If you are threatened by an approaching vehicle, run in the opposite direction.
+The vehicle will have to turn around to follow you. - If you think you're being followed or feel threatened, increase your pace and move away from the threat; join any group of people nearby; cross the street, and, if necessary, keep crossing back and forth.
 If someone pursues you, run to a business, residence, or well-lit area.
 Call for help, scream, or raise a commotion.
 Enlist the aid of a passerby.
 Find a phone and dial 911 or pull a fire alarm.
 Do anything that will attract attention or summon assistance.
 If you are walking alone and someone passes you, check to make sure that person is continuing to walk in the other direction. - If you are confronted by an assailant, yell and struggle.
-Keep your head and assess the situation.
+Assess the situation and call for help.